AwsAli05/StockjSentimentTracker/Project 1/README.md

 ```
 ## Usage

-To run the Financial News Summarizer, simply execute the `FinancialNewsSummarizer.exe` file.
+To run the Financial News Summarizer, simply execute the `Stock Sentiment Tracker.py` file.
 Ensure that the `monitored_tickers.txt` file is in the same directory as the executable and is properly formatted.

 The program will read the tickers from the `monitored_tickers.txt` file, fetch the relevant news articles, and then display the summaries and sentiment analysis results in the console.
 It will also generate a CSV file, `assetsummaries.csv`, containing the summaries, sentiment labels, confidence scores, and URLs of the articles.